Some gardeners are substituting hypertufa for cement when crafting their

 It is simply a substance made from a recipe of portland

-Have you seen the fake rocks that are quite popular?
-Hypertufa means exactly
+Have you seen the faux-rock that is quite popular?
+Guess what they are made of?

 This substance can be sculpted.
 It can be painted, or colored with a tint.